p10rahulm/IIScMSRLectures/content/seminars/20220527_RishikeshGajjala.md

 for such graphs.
 Using these bounds, for a slightly simplified version, we settle Krenn's conjecture for the class of graphs with vertex connectivity at most 2 and the class of graphs with maximum degree at most 4.
 <br><br>
-Krenn has been publicizing his conjecture in various ways since 2017.
-He has even declared cash rewards towards progress and resolution of his conjecture.
 For our full paper, see
 <a href='https://arxiv.org/abs/2202.05562'>paper link</a>